 In the American League Championship Series, Aguilera pitched in three games and saved all three, including the decisive Game Five.
 In his 3⅓ innings of work he allowed no runs and one hit.

 Aguilera pitched in four World Series games against Atlanta.
 He saved the first two games at the Metrodome in Minneapolis.
 Game Three was tied 4-4 and went into extra innings.
 In the top of the 12th inning, the Twins mounted a threat.
 They loaded the bases with two outs and pitcher Mark Guthrie was scheduled to hit.
 Aguilera was warming up to take the mound in the bottom of the inning but his warmups were rushed to an unexpected conclusion.
 Manager Kelly was out of pinch-hitters and needed Aguilera’s services as a batter.
 He had not swung a bat in a game since leaving the Mets.
 Aguilera recalled the moment.
 “After I got the phone call, I wondered why they wanted me to hit.
 Then I realized we didn’t have any players left.
-It was definitely a little surprising but looking back at it now, there were not a whole lot of other alternatives.”[fn]Jayson Stark, “Twins’ Aguilera a Pitcher Who Was Caught in a Pinch,” Philadelphia Inquirer, October 24, 1991.[/fn] He got good wood on the ball and it sailed to center field, but disappeared into the glove of Ron Gant.
+It was definitely a little surprising but looking back at it now, there were not a whole lot of other alternatives.”16 He got good wood on the ball and it sailed to center field, but disappeared into the glove of Ron Gant.
 Aguilera then pitched the bottom of the 12th and, with two outs, gave up a game-winning single to Mark Lemke.

 The Braves won the remaining two games at Atlanta and the teams returned to the noisy confines of the Metrodome with Atlanta needing one win to gain the championship.
 Game Six went into extra innings with the score tied 3-3, and Aguilera came on to pitch in the 10th inning.
 In two innings he allowed no runs and two hits.
-Both runners were erased, one on a double play and the other (ironically Kevin Mitchell, who had pinch-hit for Aguilera in the 1986 Series) was caught stealing.
+Both runners were erased; Terry Pendleton on a double play, and Keith Mitchell, pinch running for Sid Bream, caught stealing.
 In the bottom of the 11th, Kirby Puckett’s leadoff homer secured the win for the Twins and forced Game Seven.
 Only one pitcher was needed by the Twins in Game Seven as Jack Morris beat the Braves 1-0, and the Twins were the world champions.

 Over the next two seasons Aguilera continued to excel and was named to two more All-Star teams.
 In his three All-Star games, all won by the American League, he pitched three innings, struck out five, and had a 3.00 ERA.
 The only blemish was a home run by Will Clark in 1992.